This easy, from-scratch spin on Baked Ziti is comforting, filling, and just oozing with cheesy goodness!

 - If using Italian sausage, you may use sweet, spicy, or a half pound of each.

 - If available, you may substitute 3 tablespoons chopped fresh Italian herbs (such as a combo of basil, oregano, thyme, and/or parsley) for the dried herbs.

 - If you wish, you may use all fresh mozzarella or all regular mozzarella in this recipe.
 Fresh mozzarella is more expensive, so I typically use regular mozzarella for grating and stirring into the pasta.
 Then I top the dish with sliced fresh mozzarella to make the flavor and presentation more special.
 If you wish to use fresh mozzarella mixed into the pasta, just cut it into small cubes (since it's too soft to be grated).

-- You can probably squeeze the pasta mixture into a 9- by 13-inch baking dish, but the fit may be snug.
-I prefer using a larger baking dish just to be safe, or I divide the pasta between two 8- by 8-inch baking dishes, cooking one now and freezing one for later.
+- You can probably squeeze the pasta mixture into a regular 9- by 13-inch baking dish, but the fit may be snug.
+I prefer using a DEEP baking dish just to be safe, or I divide the pasta between two 8- by 8-inch baking dishes, cooking one now and freezing one for later.